Tornado9797/Pokemon-Battle-Simulator/README.md

 # Pokemon Battle Simulator
 A Scratch program that attempts to emulate a wild Pokémon battle from the original games.

 This program is what I worked on in my down time between school Scratch projects.
 I got nowhere close to completing this project, as such, only the Run function works properly.
+I didn't do extensive version cataloging, so this repository starts at v0.1.99.9.

 Scratch is required to run this program.